 According to one study, up to 400,000 people die in medical institutions in the United States each year because rapid response teams usually do not have enough time to react to potentially lethal cardiac events.

 But can algorithms really predict the chance that a person is going to die, thereby saving lives?

 Health authorities are convinced the answer is “yes.”
 And in contrast to what current stories in the US media suggest, the life-saving system is actually based on software which has been in use for a while and which has therefore already been tested: Visensia – The Safety Index.
 This early warning index, used to monitor patients in hospitals, was originally developed by OBS Medical, a spin-out of Oxford University.
 It received a CE marking back in 2010 as an approved medical product and was cleared by the FDA in 2011.
 Since then the software has been used by hospitals and clinics, where it is integrated into existing patient-monitoring systems.
 In the EU, a number of companies license the index, including Switzerland-based Anandic Medical Systems.

 Excel Medical now also licenses the algorithm and again received approval by the FDA to market the software as an integral part of WAVE.
 The clearance is based on a number of clinical studies at the University of Pittsburgh Medical Center, where the platform’s effectiveness and safety were tested.
 As part of their analysis, researchers compared two groups of elderly patients: One was monitored using the software, the control group was not.
 Six unexpected deaths occurred in the control group, with no deaths taking place in the treatment group.

-According to Excel Medical, WAVE could save the lives of thousands of hospital patients by alerting medical staff sooner than conventional systems.
+According to Excel Medical, WAVE could save the lives of thousands of hospital patients by alerting medical staff sooner than conventional systems that problems are developing.
 If the response team receives the information hours in advance that an adverse event is likely, it can calmly decide which measures to take to stabilize the patient.

 Human intuition and real-time algorithmic analysis – a life-saving combination